hirememorey/election_game/FRONTEND_IMPLEMENTATION_GUIDE.md

 ### Issue 3: An action button isn't working.
 **Solution**: The logic for creating action buttons is in `renderMainStage()`.
 The `performAction()` function handles the API call.
 Check these two functions for errors.

+### Issue 4: The setup screen or game screen doesn't appear/disappear correctly.
+**Solution**: The UI now uses a `.hidden` CSS class to toggle visibility between the setup and game screens.
+The JavaScript functions `showSetupScreen()` and `showGameScreen()` add or remove this class as needed.
+If the screens are not transitioning, check that `.hidden` is defined in `style.css` and that the correct class is being toggled in `script.js`.

 ## ✅ Success Criteria

 - [x] The UI is clearly divided into the three logical zones.